FusionAuth/fusionauth-site/site/_posts/2021-02-16-orbitvu-fusionauth-story.md

 **Maciej:** I'm not sure if there is anything to improve... maybe you can release less often so that I can stop upgrading my instances every week - just kidding, but the frequency of FusionAuth releases is amazing.

 One thing I'd like to emphasize is the support you have.
 I remember when I started using FusionAuth, the forum section was empty.
-After a few weeks I noticed with amazement how fast the new topics appear, how popular the platform is, and how good support you is (as said before, like an open source project).
+After a few weeks I noticed with amazement how quickly the new topics appeared, how popular the platform was, and how good support you provided was (as said before, like an open source project).

 -------